WDverse/Text-Editor/README.md

 ## Installation

-To install open in a google chrome browser, click the "Install!" button or the install icon on the right side o the address bar.
+To install open in a google chrome browser, click the "Install!" button or the install icon on the right side of the address bar.
 Click "Install" on the pop-up menu.

 The following image serves as a guide: